Sol Kerzner: Honours

-Corruption, collusion and apartheid involvement
+In 2024, at the South African Jewish Board of Deputies' 120th anniversary gala dinner, he was honoured among 100 remarkable Jewish South Africans who have contributed to South Africa.
+The ceremony included speeches from Chief Rabbi Ephraim Mirvis, and Kerzner was honoured among other business figures such as Raymond Ackerman, Barney Barnato and Donald Gordon.

+Controversies

-In 1984, Kerzner made a deal with Leslie Young, the Minister of Finance for the bantustan of Bophutatswana, that any investments by his company, Sun International, that had the effect of advertising apartheid abroad would be tax-deductible.
+In 1984, Kerzner made a deal with Leslie Young, the Minister of Finance for the bantustan of Bophutatswana, that any investments by his company, Sun International, would be tax-deductible.
 Sun International paid next to no money for taxes in South Africa due to tax breaks.

 In 1987, Young and Kerzner made an agreement that 90% of taxes from entertainers in Bophutatswana would go to Sun International, with any entertainer making more than R26,000 having to pay half their income to Bophutatswana.

 In 1990, Kerzner was found to have paid R5 million to Transkeian Chief George Matanzima for gaming licenses, R2 million of which was said to be a bribe.
 The case surrounding this was dropped in 1997.

 In 1997, Alan Greenblo was banned from publishing a biography on Kerzner, Kerzner - Unauthorized.
 Kerzner wanted sections of the book to be removed, but Witwatersrand Judge Monas Flemming banned it.
 Sections of the book were published in Noseweek the same year.

 Kerzner was a contact listed in Jeffrey Epstein's "little black book", which gained attention after the death of Epstein, a convicted sex offender.